-Villa Diodoro couldn’t be in a more striking position.
-It’s built on the hillside surrounded by its own private gardens, which means you’ll have views all the way from the Bay of Naxos as far as the stunning Mount Etna.
+Villa Diodoro is built on the hillside surrounded by its own private gardens with views all the way from the Bay of Naxos to Mount Etna.
 The historic villa is named after the Greek historian and writer Diodoro Siculo, who lived in the city.
 It’s under ten-minutes’ stroll to the Corso Umberto, Taormina’s busy main street, yet inside the quiet sanctuary of the hotel you wouldn’t believe it.

 You could spend all day just enjoying the views and lounging beside the large outdoor pool.
-You won’t go without refreshments as there’s a pool bar that serves drinks and snacks from lunchtime until sunset.
-If you’d like to make the most of Taormina’s beautiful coastline, the hotel runs a shuttle service (payable locally) that takes you to their sister hotel, the Lido Caparena where you can use the sunbeds and umbrellas free of charge on the lovely private beach.
+Keep refreshed with drinks and snacks from the pool bar.
+If you’d like to make the most of Taormina’s beautiful coastline, the hotel runs a shuttle service (payable locally) that takes you to their sister hotel, Lido Caparena, where you can use the sunbeds and umbrellas free of charge on the lovely private beach.

 Transfer time: approx. 1 hour by private car from Catania airport.